• Home

 • Don’t ride your brake excessively: if you are putting your foot on the brake when there is no need, your brake pads will be more prone to wearing down.

-• Avoid city driving: driving in a city causes you to stop and start more often, which then leads to increased wear and tear on your brakes.
+• Avoid city driving (if you don’t live in one!): driving in a city causes you to stop and start more often, which then leads to increased wear and tear on your brakes.

 • Reduce weight in your vehicle: a heavy loaded vehicle causes more momentum when the car is moving which, in turn, can put pressure on your brakes.

-• Avoid sudden braking: drivers who keep enough distance between them and other cars, are less likely going to need to slam on the brakes.
+• Avoid sudden braking: drivers who keep enough distance between them and other cars, can reduce their speed gradually without needing to slam on the brakes.
 This prevents the brakes from wearing out over time.

 BUY ONLINE